The basis for an optimal living climate

-Decentralised solution for a single room or for minor renovations.
+Decentralized solution for a single room or for minor renovations.

 How does mechanical ventilation work?

 A mechanical ventilation system actively 'flushes' your home with fresh air.
-Polluted air is extracted in wet rooms, such as the bathroom, the kitchen and the toilet.
+Polluted air is extracted in wet rooms, such as the bathroom, the kitchen and the bathroom .
 At the same time, your ventilation system blows in fresh outdoor air via ventilation louvres in your living room and bedroom, among other places — and that makes mechanical ventilation the easiest and surest way to ensure you get to breathe healthy air indoors at all times.

 - Ideal for newbuild or full renovation projects

 - A single ventilation system for your entire home: automatically keeps indoor air quality at optimal levels in every room